coreos/docs/os/customizing-docker.md

-# Customizing docker
+# Customizing Docker

-The docker systemd unit can be customized by overriding the unit that ships with the default CoreOS settings.
+The Docker systemd unit can be customized by overriding the unit that ships with the default CoreOS settings.
 Common use-cases for doing this are covered below.

 ## Enable the Remote API on a New Socket

-Create a file called `/etc/systemd/system/docker-tcp.socket` to make docker available on a TCP socket on port 2375.
+Create a file called `/etc/systemd/system/docker-tcp.socket` to make Docker available on a TCP socket on port 2375.

 ```ini
 [Unit]